yanivam/react-world-countries-map/README.md

 # react-world-countries-map
-:warning: This package is not longer maintained.
-The project was moved to a new home at [react-svg-worldmap](https://github.com/yanivam/react-svg-worldmap).
+:warning: **This package is not longer maintained.
+The project was moved to a new home at [react-svg-worldmap](https://github.com/yanivam/react-svg-worldmap).**

+## Old content

 A pure react component to visualize world maps with highlighted countries.
 Simple.
 Free.
 No Registration, No access token, No back-end service.